 Pricing, and specifically the issue of raising prices, is a very complicated part of eCommerce.
-One which merchants often think about with dread.
+It’s something merchants often think about with dread.

-For example, if you sell clothes and the price of fabric rises, and you continue selling your products at the same price you will definitely see a shrinking profit margin, or even end up with a loss.
+For example, if you sell clothes and the price of fabric rises, and you continue selling your products at the same price, you will definitely see a shrinking profit margin or even end up with a loss.

-Example: If you started selling a new product at a lower price so that it could gain traction, you have to know when it has actually caught on in order to know when you want to raise the price.
+Example: If you started selling a new product at a lower price so that it could gain traction, you have to know when it has actually caught on so that you’ll know when to raise the price.

 Keeping tabs on your sales and profits, aside from obviously being necessary to your business, will also give you a good idea of when you can safely raise your prices.

-The first method you could use for raising your prices is the simplest – just raise your prices!
-Of course that doesn’t mean you should raise your prices at random and not say anything to your customers.
-That would be bad.
+The first method you could use for raising your prices is the simplest: just raise your prices!
+Of course, that doesn’t mean you should raise your prices at random and not say anything to your customers.

 So what should you do?

-If you sell apparel and there has been an increase in the cost of fabric, then you can simply tell your customers that that is the reason for your price increase.
+If you sell apparel and there has been an increase in the cost of fabric, you can simply tell your customers the reason for the increasing price.

 If your prices remain competitive though, this problem shouldn’t really affect you.

-The disadvantage of this method is that by raising your prices gradually, it means that you will be raising your prices more frequently as well.
+Raising your prices gradually means that you will be raising your prices more frequently as well.
 This frequency might actually cause you more problems.

-- It will be harder for you to explain your price raises to your customers than if you had done it all in one shot.
+- It will be harder for you to explain your price raises to your customers than if you had done it all in one shot

 A great way of getting away with a price raise is by increasing the perceived value of your products.
-Something that has a greater “value” can also be sold at a higher price.
+Something that has a greater “value” can be sold at a higher price.

 How can you do this?